brianhenryhf/brianhenryhf/README.md

 I'm proficient in all aspects of the SDLC, from detailed requirements analysis to heads-down coding.
 I enjoy teasing out requirements and planning execution of new product features.
 I'm also a seasoned brownfield code archeologist.

 I'm a self-directed problem-solver.
 I'm also driven to supercharge the success of my colleagues, through mentorship and knowledge-sharing (my code reviews get rave... well, reviews 🙂).
-I've organized teams, built out project plans, and shepherded eforts home.
+I've organized teams, built out project plans, and shepherded many efforts home.

 Please [let me know how I can help](https://www.linkedin.com/in/brian-henry-codes/)!